YueWu0301/YueWu0301.github.io/_pages/about.md

 Secondly, I believe I have a **flexible mindset and strong independent thinking skills**.
 I often raise  uncommon questions during readings papers and group meetings, and I can generate problems and algorithms from different perspectives, providing various improvement ideas.
 I generate many ideas when constructing experiments and perspectives, design entirely new algorithm.

 I am **a good collaborator, communicator, and listener**.
 I often work together with others in courses and research projects, and I can quickly and efficiently coordinate with my teammates, leading and advancing the entire project effectively.
 I focus on the key issues, ensure appropriate task division, and am receptive to feedback for improvement.
-I communicate challenges with my teammates in a timely manner, among other things.

 **I am very very optimistic, with strong resilience and adaptability, a positive mindset, and stable emotion.(乐子人 in Chinese)**